Concert Poster Prompts: 10 Live Show Templates (2026)

 A: Lock the same palette range, same illustration approach, same layout grid, same headline typography.
 Vary only the city, the date, and one hero element per show.

 A: Check the palette and the scene scale.
-Stadium rock needs hot white blowout and warm sepia.
+Stadium rock needs a hot white blowout and warm sepia.
 Jazz needs deep blue and warm gold.
-Hip-hop needs photocut and yellow accent.
+Hip-hop needs photocut and a yellow accent.
 Mixing those reads as none of them.

-Q: Festival lineup vs single-show poster — which template?
+Q: Festival lineup vs single-show poster, which template?

-A: Festival lineups need a stronger headline mark and a smaller band-list zone — use the electronic festival or stadium template and reserve a bottom-third band for the lineup type.
+A: Festival lineups need a stronger headline mark and a smaller band-list zone.
+Use the electronic festival or stadium template and reserve a bottom-third band for the lineup type.

 Q: How do I get a 70s metal feel without it looking like clip-art?